What is 5-Amino-1MQ?

 Forms & administration

 5-Amino-1MQ is most commonly discussed as oral capsules in compounded-market protocols.
-Injectable context comes from preclinical mouse work rather than an app-ready human route.
+Injectable evidence remains preclinical, so the vial template uses a conservative editable market-practice seed rather than presenting an established human dose.
 [2][6]

 Dosing & protocols